Sanofi

 Our industrial sites strive to implement best practices for local management of biodiversity.
 Our approach relies on:

-1. A company standard on biodiversity management.
-This document defines minimum rules applicable to all of our sites across the world to limit their pressure on local biodiversity and ecosystems
+• For existing site, this document defines minimum rules applicable to all of our sites across the world to limit their pressure on local biodiversity and ecosystems.

 2. The comprehensive assessment of our potential impacts on local biodiversity